discretize/discretize-gear-optimizer/docs/Contributing/Localization.md

 ## Finding translatable strings

-First step is to find occurences of english language in the code.
-When you found such an occurence, you have two options to instruct gatsby, that this is a translatable string.
+The first step is to find occurrences of english language in the code.
+When you find such an occurrence, you have two options to instruct gatsby that this is a translatable string.
 1. Wrap the string in a `Trans` component:
 ```js
 import { Trans } from 'gatsby-plugin-react-i18next';